 Common side effects include nausea and vomiting, tiredness, diarrhea, low blood counts, and fever.
 Some other, more serious side effects can also occur.
 Bortezomib can also cause nerve damage that can lead to numbness, tingling, or even pain in the arms and legs.
 Also, some patients develop shingles (herpes zoster) while taking this drug.
-To help prevent this, your doctor may have you take a medicine (like acyclovir) while you take this drug.
+To help prevent this, your doctor may give you a medicine (like acyclovir) while you take this drug.
 Each of these drugs can have its own side effects, so ask your doctor about what to expect.